ruizrica/agent-os/README.md

 ## Your system for spec-driven agentic development.

-[Agent OS](https://buildermethods.com/agent-os) transforms AI coding agents from confused interns into productive developers.
-With structured workflows that capture your standards, your stack, and the unique details of your codebase, Agent OS gives your agents the specs they need to ship quality code on the first try—not the fifth.
+This enhanced version builds on [Brian Casel's Agent OS](https://buildermethods.com/agent-os) foundation, adding advanced coordination patterns and extended documentation for enterprise-scale agentic development.

+**Original Agent OS** transforms AI coding agents from confused interns into productive developers.
+This **enhanced version** takes it further with multi-agent coordination, advanced planning systems, and comprehensive integration guides that scale from solo projects to team workflows.

 Use it with: